zeankundev/suside/BUILDING.md

 * AppImage
 * p2p

+### 🖥 OS specific
+Note that this build system update only applies for Suside v2.3.1 or newer.

-You can also build OS specific
+You can also build OS specific.
+Type this.
+Replace <os> with your target OS.
 ```
 yarn build:electron --info os=<os>
 ```